GEOS-DEV/GEOS/src/docs/sphinx/userGuide/Index.rst

 User Guide
 ###############################################################################

-Welcome to the GEOSX user guide.
+Welcome to the GEOS user guide.

 .. toctree::
    :maxdepth: 2